ReilySiegel/flexblock/doc/clojure.md

   (printf "Goodbye, world!"))
 ```

-Notice that in Clojure, if is (acts like) a simple functions.
+Notice that in Clojure, if is (acts like) a simple function.
 It takes
 three arguments: the predicate (in this case `(= x 1)`), the form to
 evaluate if the predicate returns true, `(printf "Hello, world!")`,
 and the form to evaluate if the predicate returns false, `(printf